SmSoftwareCo/UnivahPro/README.md

   ## Demo & Showcase
   [Watch Univah Pro in action on youtube] https://youtu.be/GAhR_LSiFqw?si=ahHL0_yut_yURKsl

+  ## About
+  Univah Pro is currently in active development by The Stephanie Michaels Software Company, located in Houston Texas.
+  The Development of Univah started in 2022 and its early versions were not very good.
+The Development team worked hard and started over 4 times.
+  Making elite softwares on the same level as Houdini and Maya is not an easy task.
+However, since making a real-time version of Maya and Houdini was the goal, after yeas of research and several major rewrites, Univah Pro has achieved and to a degree, even surpassed softwares like Autodesk Maya, Blender and Houdini in speed, Real-Time Render Quality, Ease of Use, Workflow and cleanliness.

   ## More Info
   - [Website] https://smsoftwarecompany.com/
   - [Developed by Stephanie Iketuonye Michaels] https://about.me/stephaniemichaels
   - [Twitter / X ] https://x.com/UnivahPro
   - [Ariticles about Univah ] https://medium.com/@smsoftware
+  - [EULA - End User License Agreement] https://smsoftwarecompany.com/eula/

-    *Univah Pro is the world's first ever film engine, read the articles above to learn what a film engine is. *
+    *Univah Pro is the world's first ever film engine, read the articles above to learn how The Stephanie Michaels Software Company defines what a Film Engine is. *